santtiospina/fin-super-scraper/README.md

 If you'd like to contribute or suggest improvements, feel free to create an issue or submit a pull request.

 ### 📝 Disclaimer
-Future versions won't have the comments and variables in Spanglish—**promise!** 😅
+Future versions won't have the comments and variables in Spanglish—**lo prometo!** jajjaja 🫣